| Title: | String Patterns and Statistical Differences Between Two Groups of Strings |

 Column 1 - Pattern: common pattern.

-Column 2 - Freq_grp: the overall frequency (times of occurrence) of each pattern.
+Column 2 - Freq_total: the overall frequency (times of occurrence) of each pattern.

-Column 3 - Percent_grp: the ratio of Freq_grp to the number of original strings, in percent.
+Column 3 - Percent_total: the ratio of Freq_total to the number of original strings, in percent.

 Column 4 - Length: the length (i.e., number of characters) of pattern.

-Column 5 - Freq_str: similar to Freq_grp; but each pattern is counted only once in a string even if the string contains that pattern multiple times.
+Column 5 - Freq_str: similar to Freq_total; but each pattern is counted only once in a string even if the string contains that pattern multiple times.

 Column 6 - Percent_str: similar to Percent; but each pattern is counted only once in a string if this string contains the pattern.

-Column 7 - Event_name (optional): sequence of event names converted back from pattern string
+Column 7 - Event_name: sequence of event names converted back from pattern string

-Data is sorted by Length, then Freq_grp, in decreasing order.
+Data is sorted by Length, then Freq_total, in decreasing order.

 1. H. Tang; E. Day; L. Kendhammer; J. N. Moore; S. A. Brown; N. J. Pienta.
 (2016).
 Eye movement patterns in solving science ordering problems.
 Journal of eye movement research, 9(3), 1-13.